 Additionally, her work has been included in institutional group exhibitions in the 2012 Desert Initiative (Tucson), 2009 Prisma Forum (Oaxaca, Mexico), 2009 Venus Cabaret performance at Casa del Lago (Mexico City) and 2007 La Pocha Nostra performance at MOCA (Tucson).

-Her work has been exhibited across the U.S., Mexico, and in France.
-She has received grants, awards, and international recognition for her work including a Fulbright award to travel and work in Mexico City, 2011 ArtPrize Sustainability Award for Walking Home and the 2019 Tanne Foundation Award.
+Her work has been exhibited across the United States, Mexico, and in France.
+She has received grants, awards, and international recognition for her work, including a Fulbright award to travel and work in Mexico City, 2011 ArtPrize Sustainability Award for Walking Home and the 2019 Tanne Foundation Award.

 My work is about trust, kindness and faith in humanity.
 It is also about greed, avarice and oppression.
 At heart, I am a metamodernist.
 I am interested in creating what it could be, while I am critiquing what is, oscillating between hope for the future and despair at the state of the world.

 I want to live in a kinder, cleaner world: better for women, better for men, and better for the plants and animals who also happen to live here.
 To that end, I create projects which are elaborate, demanding and develop a deep connection in my community.
 Continually, I ask community members to be involved in the design of my work.
 I invite participants and viewers to share their fears, take a breath and join the conversation.